Ronan-H/md5/overview.md

 Exiting...
 ```

 As shown, the implementation produces the correct hash for all 9 test files.
 It also produces the correct hash for the test cases provided in the RFC, but I wanted my own test cases to test the boundaries of the different padding lengths.
 Notice that I included different file formats for some of the tests as well, including *WAV*, an audio format, and *PNG*, an image format.
-It is important to test your code against as wide a range of inputs as possible, without making any asssumptions about inputs that "should work".
+It is important to test your code against as wide a range of inputs as possible, without making any assumptions about inputs that "should work".
 Remember, purposely writing tests that you know will pass **are of no use**.
 Failing tests highlight flaws in your code, which you can fix.

 The *EXPECTED* hash value for each test case was found by running the ```md5sum``` command (included in most "Unix-like" operating systems) for all files in the *test_input/* directory, like so: ```md5sum test_input/*```, which produces the following output: